About Us

 • Dean Millsom

-FOUNDER & EDUCATION LEAD
+FOUNDER & CREATIVE LEAD

 Dean has over 25 years experience in ceramics and education.
 He has featured in Belle magazine and his work can be found in restaurants including Melbourne's modern dining destinations, Society, Oster Richmond, Henrietta’s Windsor & Domaine Chandon Yarra Valley.